25 SEPT 2021 – 25 APR 2022

 GOMA | Childrens Art Centre | Free

-APT10 Kids projects will be located across both the Gallery of Modern Art (GOMA) and the Queensland Art Gallery (QAG) buildings.
+APT10 Kids projects are located across both the Queensland Art Gallery (QAG) and the Gallery of Modern Art (GOMA) buildings.

 SYAGINI RATNA WULAN

 Syagini Ratna Wulan is an artist from Indonesia who often makes abstract artworks using gradients of colour and geometric shapes.
 In Monad, Syagini invites children to transform large-scale mandalas on the walls and floor by using colourful, magnetic blocks to create patterns.
 Syagini hopes her activity will be a calming and meditative experience.